I’m a big believer in quality over quantity. I care more about how things really are instead of how things look… and I’ve learned I’m in the minority.

 If my following is full of robots or people who just followed me because I followed them, clicks or taps to my website is not going to happen.

 I also like to hop on to those accounts and see things I genuinely care about.
 I unfollowed about 7,000 people on Twitter and 3,000 on Instagram.
-(And I’m sure in that process I accidently unfollowed friends and people who share content I really do like.
+(And I’m sure in that process I accidentally unfollowed friends and people who share content I really do like.
 Oops!)

 While this hurts the way my numbers look, it doesn’t change my influence one bit.
 If anything, I think it makes me look a little more influential, but again, many brands aren’t doing their research to see how many people I follow.
 They just want to know how many people are following me.